Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: Estimating the Difference Between Both Schemes

 \section{Estimating the Difference Between Both Schemes}

 This section is devoted to establishing a bound for the difference between the curved and flat approximate solutions.
-To start with we investigate the difference between the numerical fluxes defined on the flat and the curved triangulation respectively.
+To start with we show that the Lax-Friedrichs numerical fluxes from Section \ref{sec:fvs} satisfy assumption \eqref{eq:fluxerror}.

 \begin{lemma} Let $\mathcal{K}$ be some compact subset of $\setR^2$.
-Provided the quadrature operators $Q_{\bar e(t)}$ and $Q_{I_n}$ are of order at least $1,$ then there is a constant $C$ depending only on $G_T$ and $\mathcal{K}$ such that for the Lax-Friedrichs fluxes \eqref{curv_num_flux} and \eqref{eq:FVflat}$_{1}$ with the same diffusion rate $\lambda$ the following inequality holds
+Then there is a constant $C$ depending only on $G_T$ and $\mathcal{K}$ such that for the Lax-Friedrichs fluxes \eqref{curv_num_flux} and \eqref{eq:LFflat} with the same diffusion rate $\lambda$ the following inequality holds

 \end{lemma}

 \proof We start by observing that the diffusive terms drop out, such that